-As part of Dig In looks at the influence of the modern world on our relation to nature and gardening, I wanted the logo to combine both feelings.
-I played around with the idea of hand done type with geometric shapes or lines around it, but in the sketches it felt very out of place.
-After a variety of styles and several pages of sketching I decided on all caps for the text, combined with a more natural feeling shape around it.
-I chose a sans serif type, but created a hand drawn version of it to help increase the tactile feel of the project.
-To complement the idea of digging in, I set the type over an oval with a slight texture to it.
+The Dig In project is designed to remove people from the distractions of the modern world and encourage them to connect to nature and gardening, the logo reflects this.
+Early iterations of the logo used hand done type surrounded by geometric shapes or lines, but in the sketches this felt very out of place.
+Eventually the current design with a more natural feeling shape and all caps for the text was developed.
+The Dig in logo uses a hand drawn version of sans serif type, to increase the tactile feel of the project.
+To emphasize the idea of digging in, the type is set over an oval with a slight texture to it.

 Explore the whole process book and research: